grieggs/Ge-ez-HWR/README.md

 4. ```pip install editdistance```
 5. ```conda install tqdm```
 6. From here  you should be able to return to step 4 of the quick start guide.

+If you have any trouble with this software, feel free to reach out to me at sgrieggs@iup.edu